Munachi-Ugorji/BC-18-Twitter-Sentiment-Analysis/README.md

 # BC-18-Twitter-Sentiment-Analysis
-A twitter sentiment analysis app on command line
+A twitter sentiment analysis app on command line built with Javascript nodejs

 # What does it do
 1. Fetches tweets for a particular user